moneyeva/moneyeva-docs/docs/index.md

 <img src="https://moneyeva.com/android-chrome-512x512.png" alt="Money Eva Logo" width="96" height="96">

-Your go-to resource for learning how to make the most of <a href="https://moneyeva.com" target="_blank" rel="noopener">**Money Eva** :material-open-in-new:</a>.
+Your go-to resource for learning how to make the most of <a href="https://moneyeva.com" target="_blank" rel="noopener">**Money Eva**</a>.
 Whether you’re exploring scenarios, breaking down calculations, or sharing your insights, this hub has everything you need to get started and grow with the community.

 ---

 ## **Get Started**
 Not sure where to begin?
-Start with these key sections:
+Start with these key sections: c
 - **[What Is Money Eva?](./intro/what-is-money-eva.md)**: Learn about the app and its mission to simplify financial decisions.
 - **[Using Scenarios (No Login)](./intro/using-scenarios-no-login.md)**: Discover how you can explore and customize scenarios without even creating an account.
 - **[Key Features](./intro/key-features.md)**: Dive into the unique tools that make Money Eva stand out.